Alcanjaz/node-rest/README.md

 A simple rest-api made with node.js and mongoDB as a practice of Web Developing

-To run this program yo must enter in the proyect folder and run "npm start" and test make the http requests in the localhost:3000 using Postman (for the moment).
+To run this program yo must enter in the proyect folder and run "npm start" and test making the http requests in the localhost:3000 using Postman (for the moment).

 To do list: